Medically reviewed by Drugs.com. Last updated on Aug 7, 2019.

 Cefditoren: Proton Pump Inhibitors may decrease the serum concentration of Cefditoren.
 Management: If possible, avoid use of cefditoren with proton pump inhibitors (PPIs).
 Consider alternative methods to minimize/control acid reflux (eg, diet modification) or alternative antimicrobial therapy if use of PPIs can not be avoided.
 Consider therapy modification

-CYP2C19 Inducers (Strong): May increase the metabolism of CYP2C19 Substrates.
+CYP2C19 Inducers (Strong): May increase the metabolism of CYP2C19 Substrates (High risk with Inducers).
 Management: Consider an alternative for one of the interacting drugs.
 Some combinations may be specifically contraindicated.
 Consult appropriate manufacturer labeling.
 Consider therapy modification

 Cysteamine (Systemic): Proton Pump Inhibitors may diminish the therapeutic effect of Cysteamine (Systemic).
 Monitor therapy

-Dabrafenib: May decrease the serum concentration of CYP2C19 Substrates.
+Dabrafenib: May decrease the serum concentration of CYP2C19 Substrates (High risk with Inducers).
 Management: Seek alternatives to the CYP2C19 substrate when possible.
 If concomitant therapy cannot be avoided, monitor clinical effects of the substrate closely (particularly therapeutic effects).
 Consider therapy modification

 Dasatinib: Proton Pump Inhibitors may decrease the serum concentration of Dasatinib.
 Management: Antacids (taken 2 hours before or after dasatinib administration) can be used in place of the proton pump inhibitor if some acid-reducing therapy is needed.
 Avoid combination

 Deferasirox: May decrease the serum concentration of CYP3A4 Substrates (High risk with Inducers).
 Monitor therapy